Unit Testing Best Practices: The 10 Commandments

 As I mentioned in the previous point, mocks and stubs are a type of test double that replace the dependencies needed for the code under test and are useful for testing in unit tests.
 They can help you mimic a real system and test your code’s logic in isolation.

 They are a powerful tool to have in your testing arsenal.
 They can make your code more testable, which can help you find bugs before they get shipped.
-However, it is possible to overuse mocks and mock everything, which will hinder the clarity of your test suite.
+However, it is possible to overuse mocks and mock everything.
+And too many mocks can cause tests to become brittle and difficult to reason about.

 What do I mean by brittle?